Rumors abound about the horrors of CRNA school. Can they be true? How hard is CRNA School, anyways?

 In fact, the CRNA school you attend will have a huge impact on how “easy” or “hard” CRNA school is for you.

 But before I get to those differences, let me tell you what makes CRNA school so tough.

-Whereas in nursing school, you could pass the test if you could only remember the right answer, in an anesthesia program, you will need to know WHY and HOW each component interacts with the next.
-You will be required to maintain a more in-depth knowledge and understanding of your profession at all times.
-You will be in situations where you’ll need to make split second decisions, and you won’t have time to look up the answer.
+Whereas in nursing school, you could pass the test if you could only remember the right answer, in an anesthesia program, you will need to know WHY and you won’t have time to look up the answer.
 As a CRNA, you won’t have coworkers to depend on, so you’ll need to be the expert.

 They say it’s like drinking out of a fire hose.
 Only you’ll need to remember everything that came out of that hose.
 You’ll need a solid method of studying that allows you to retain what you learn with less effort.
 The study methods you used to get by in nursing school may or may not be enough.
 (I’ll write a page on this later, but in the meantime, if you’re looking for the absolute most efficient way to study, search any of the following keywords in YouTube and you’ll thank me later: spaced repetition, active recall, anki or quizlet).

 3. The third component of CRNA school that makes it more challenging than nursing school is the # of hours each week you are committing yourself to.